 A more comprehensive way to visualize the summary plot is as a bar plot.

 Evidently, the variables PM2.5 and PM10 have the highest average SHAP value.
 Hence, they have the highest impact on determining the anomaly score.
 This corroborates our observations while exploring the descriptive statistics of the data.

 Having said that, let’s explain the predictions for a single instance.

 Local Machine Learning Interpretability

 The beauty of local interpretability is that it gives explanations for a particular point, which may differ from global explanations.
 Let’s take an example.
-One of the indices in neg_value_indices, i.e. the indices of anomalous points, was found out to be 1041.
-Let’s explain this instance using force plot and a bar plot.
+One of the indices in neg_value_indices, i.e. the indices of anomalous points, was found to be 1041.
+Let’s explain this instance using a force plot and a bar plot.